tableau/tabcmd/docs/index.md

 2. (Optional) Add the fully qualified location where tabcmd2 is installed to your system path to allow you to run tabcmd2 commands without changing to that location, or specifying the location with each command.
 Steps to do this depend on the type and version of your operating system.
 For more information, see [PATH_(variable)](https://en.wikipedia.org/wiki/PATH_(variable)).

-# How to use tabcmd
+# How to use tabcmd2
 The basic steps for using tabcmd2 are as follows:

 1. Open the Command Prompt as an administrator.

-2. On a Windows computer, if you installed tabcmd2 on a computer other than the initial node, change to the directory where you installed tabcmd.
+2. On a Windows computer, if you installed tabcmd2 on a computer other than the initial node, change to the directory where you installed tabcmd2.
 On a Linux computer, you do not need to change to the install directory.

 3. Run the tabcmd2 command.